YNemokun/tictactoeAI/README.md

 ## Game Analysis

-We generated four csv files of game data: AI vs. Random, AI vs. AI, Random vs. Random, Random vs. AI.
-Each file contains lists of results from 1000 games.
+To prove the efficacy of AI, we generated a 2-by-2 design of four csv files of game data: AI vs. Random, AI vs. AI, Random vs. Random, Random vs. AI.
+Each file contains lists of results from 1000 runs, with 100 games in each run.
+***player x and o, ai and random, assessment (table) remind description***
 The data file looks like this:

 ```
   X wins,O wins,Draw